 Vegan corn ribs recipe.
-I first encountered vegan corn ribs on - where else? - Instagram, where I saw lots of this delicious looking corn strips.
-I didn't know they were called Corn Ribs at the time, and it wasn't until we visited Wahaca in London that I finally got the try them.
-View my corn rib web story here!
+I first encountered vegan corn ribs on – where else? – Instagram, where I saw lots of this delicious looking corn strips.
+I didn’t know they were called Corn Ribs at the time, and it wasn’t until we visited Wahaca in London that I finally got the try them.
+And read on to see how I make them at home!

 What Are Vegan Corn Ribs?